GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1.1/Feedback.md

 However, many users noted that, especially at the local authority level, work was often based around wards rather than LSOAs.
 LSOA names and codes are not indicative of *where* an area is located.
 For example, given the name and code 'E01033667 - Manchester 054E', users would not be able to determine the location; however, the ward 'Piccadilly' has an instant location brought to mind for the user.
 Therefore, either a tool that explained the ward of the LSOA data (despite overlaps between wards of some LSOAs), overlaid wards, or translated the data to a ward level was considered a useful update.

+After some discussion, it was felt that a series of approaches could be taken.
+Firstly, to consider overlaying ward boundaries and adding in the ward names on the tooltips for the dashboards.
+This would then provide an overview of wards, whilst showing the potential variance *within* wards that a purely ward-level analysis would not provide.
+Then to test this approach, and see whether other options might be better - for example, an on/off button for ward overlays, and separately an option to switch between LSOA and ward level analysis.

 **Actions:**
+* Add a ward overlay to the data as a starting point.
+* Consider adding an LSOA to ward lookup to the tool so that the ward name is displayed for each LSOA.
+* Add a new background map that shows the roads and place names clearly for users.
+* Update the style of the maps, to reduce opacity and allow users to see more of the underneath map.
+* Review the ward overlays, and understand whether a ward-level tool would be appropriate.
+* Consider using the tooltip to display more ward-level data, where possible.

+### Methodology and guidance
+The methodology feedback has been the most abundant.
+The team has shared the tool quite widely with local and national stakeholders, and the focus on the methodology has been important.
+Some of these issues cross over specifically with the datasets to be used, and the level of geography.

+Generally, users suggested an index approach worked for them - it simplified the issue of digital exclusion, whilst allowing specific datasets to be delved into.
+Users also noted that the use of clear guidance and releasing the notes on GitHub gave people a flavour and expectation of how the tool was developed and the decisions made.

+However, many of the comments focused on the information that should be contained within the index.
+It is clear from the evidence, and from feedback, that users appreciated deprivation and age were two key risk factors for digital exclusion.
+Within the deprivation component of the DERI calculation, skills levels and unemployment were also considered key factors.
+Nevertheless, a number of new datasets were suggested for inclusion within the methodology.
+The primary area for inclusion was around digital activity as a component.
+In the original Salford work, this was captured through 'hard to count' scores that were pre-Census estimates from ONS; online contacts as a proportion of all contacts with the council; and the proportion of residents paying their council tax online.
+None of these datasets are available openly, nationally, and so the activity component was not included within version 1 of the tool.

+Some suggestions for potential digital activity components included: library PC user addresses, though this was noted to be sensitive, and not available openly, nationally; Census data, when released, of the areas that were assigned paper copies in advance, and areas that requested paper copies during the Census period; and the CDRC's Internet User Classification.

+Other domains were also suggested.
+One user suggested that 'impacts of digital exclusion' could also be included within the methodology.
+Suggested

+It is important for the team to follow up on these methodological components.

+Fourth domain - IMD access to services, GM transport accessibility Validity of using IMD as a composite indicator already Activity needs to be included - e.g. Census data on needing paper copies, who took paper copies Guidance for how to use and how not to use the tool

+**Actions:**
+* Explore what other datasets might be sensible to include within the methodology, including those highlighted above.
+* Continue to provide updates on developments on GitHub, as well as providing links to the tool.
+*

+### Data
+Wales IMD
+Scotland inclusion